Battle of the Basya River: Centre

+Casualties

+The exact losses of Poles and Lithuanians cannot be determined due to the lack of sources.
+Dolgorukov mentioned 1,500 casualties in his letter, and Russian agents raised the losses to 3,000.
+The Pole Kochowski believes that the losses of the crown army alone amounted to 500 people.
+In general, the approximate loss figure just named by Dolgorukov - 1,500 has the most in common with reality.
+The total Russian losses in the battle amounted to 384 killed, 193 missing and 522 wounded, a total of 1,099 people.

+Aftermath

 The hostilities resumed on 10 October after Russians received reinforcement by 900 men of voyevoda Maxim Rtishchev.
 The army of Dolgorukov managed to throw a forthcoming force of Michał Kazimierz Pac back to its camp but could not use this success further.
 Both armies found themselves in a stalemate and the slow approach of the winter in a ravaged environment was seen as a threat to both sides.
 The hostilities on the Basya river ended when the Poles heard the news of Ivan Khovansky campaign and decided to leave.
 Dolgorukov had no order of the Tsar to pursuit the Poles and stayed, awaiting reinforcement from his brother.

-Strategically, the 1660 campaign showed that the Commonwealth was not able to decide the war on its own even after signing peace with Sweden.
+In general, the battle ended in a draw, both sides retreated, suffering heavy losses, but the strategic outcome was major, Czarniecki lifted the siege of Mogilev and abandoned plans to retake Smolensk, which allowed some sources to declare the victory of the Russians.